'Close the sky over Ukraine,' President Zelenskiy urges U.S. Congress | Politics

 'Close the sky over Ukraine,' President Zelenskiy urges U.S. Congress

-Ukrainian President Volodymyr Zelenskiy urged American lawmakers to do more to protect his country from Russia's invasion in an address before the U.S. Congress in which he pleaded with President Joe Biden to be the world's "leader of peace."
-"Russia has turned the Ukrainian sky into a source of death for thousands of people," Zelenskiy said in his virtual address before showing a video containing graphic images of death and destruction in Ukraine that ended with "Close the sky over Ukraine."
+Ukrainian President Volodymyr Zelenskiy urged American lawmakers to do more to protect his country from Russia's invasion in an address to the U.S. Congress on Wednesday in which he pleaded with President Joe Biden to be the world's "leader of peace."
+"Russia has turned the Ukrainian sky into a source of death for thousands of people," Zelenskiy said in his virtual address before showing video containing graphic images of death and destruction in Ukraine that ended with "close the sky over Ukraine."

-On Tuesday, the U.S. Senate unanimously passed a resolution condemning Russian President Vladimir Putin as a war criminal.
-The United Nations estimates that around 3 million people have fled Ukraine, mostly women and children, and are seeking safety in neighboring countries, mainly Poland.
+But they again rejected the idea of a no-fly zone over Ukraine, saying there was too great a risk of a wider war.
+"This is a horrific moment in world history and I hope and pray that it can come to an end soon," Democratic Representative Jim McGovern said.

-Biden has announced a ban on Russian oil and other energy imports and has called for a suspension of Russia's trading status that affords its exported products lower tariffs in the international arena.
-The House is attempting to pass legislation responding to Biden's request this week.
-It is rare for foreign leaders to address the U.S. Congress during wartime.
-A famous example came in 1941, when British Prime Minister Winston Churchill spoke to Congress just weeks after Japan's attack on Pearl Harbor that drew the United States into World War Two.
-Churchill warned that "many disappointments and unpleasant surprises await us."
+Republican Representative Liz Cheney said the United States has done a great deal and should do more quickly, noting that Biden can do more on his own.
+"The United States has got to lead.
+Our own freedom and security depends upon it.
+And there can be no equivocation between our support for Ukraine versus Russia," Cheney told reporters after the speech.

-Following the breakup of the Soviet Union, Russian President Boris Yeltsin in 1992 addressed Congress.
-Yeltsin's upbeat speech proclaimed: "We have left behind the period when America and Russia looked at each other through gun sights, ready to pull the trigger at any time."
-But the sanctions leveled by the United States and its allies against Russia following the invasion and moves to shore up Ukraine's military capability have brought back memories of the decades-long Cold War between the United States and Soviet Union to which Yeltsin had referred.
+On Tuesday, the Senate unanimously passed a resolution condemning Russian President Vladimir Putin as a war criminal.
+Putin was defiant in an address on Wednesday as Zelenskiy wrapped up, saying the West will only provoke Russia further with its hostile actions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)